-We all know the most common milestones and roughly when they should occur.
-Rolling, crawling, walking are the easy ones, but what about the more subtle, less-talked-about milestones that are just as important.
+We all know the most common developmental milestones and roughly when they should occur.
+Rolling, crawling, and walking are the easy ones, but what about the more subtle, less-talked-about milestones that are just as important.
 I like to call some of these milestones mini-milestones.
 Sometimes babies slip them in there without any fanfare.
-We carefully record the date of the first step and the first word in the baby book, but what about the first time your baby noticed you from across the room or picked up a cheerio using a three-finger-grasp.
+For example, we carefully record the date of the first step and the first word in the baby book, but what about the first time your baby noticed you from across the room or picked up a cheerio using a three-finger-grasp.
 Before we delve into these milestones, it is important to point out three critical tips about milestones in general.

 The first thing that is important to remember is

 that all babies are individuals.

 They are developing at their own rate in their own time.
 Try not to compare your baby to other babies and try not to live by the developmental milestone charts.
 Babies don’t hit milestones on the exact date that the chart says they will.
 The goal is to see minor progression every week.

 The second important point is that babies should not show regression or go backward or plateau for a long time with their skills.

 Of course, as your baby learns new skills, they may forget to practice an older skill.
 For example, perhaps your baby was rolling from front to back, but as they learn to push up on their arms and explore what is in front of them, they forget that they know how to roll because they are so distracted by the world they are exploring.
 This is common, but losing skills completely without developing new ones is a red flag.

 The final important point about milestones is babies should never skip developmental milestones.

 Each developmental milestone builds on the previous one, so it is essential to spend time working on each milestone.
 For example, some babies go straight to walking without ever crawling, and parents applaud this.
 Still, crawling is a critical milestone to build core strength, balance, sensory skills, and visual skills.
 If this milestone is skipped, a lot of opportunity for development is lost.
 Encourage every milestone along the way.